By Vexen Crabtree 2005 Jul 17

 Track: Jesus Wept

-On "Mindstrip" (2000), track 1
+On album "Mindstrip" (2000), track 1

 Sample: "Jesus wept" spoken by Frank Cotton in Hellraiser 1

 One of Suicide Commandos best tracks.
 It is energetic, bouncy and above all stompy, heavy electronic industrial, but still in the minimalist style of the band.
 It is an all-round pleaser, with distorted, exciting vocals with content that Wumpscut would be proud of, and crisp techno and pounding bass.
 The Hellraiser quotes are prominent, highly relevant and dramatic.
-The entire album is full of hellraiser symbology and samples.
+The entire album is full of hellraiser symbols and samples.

 Track: See You In Hell (2002)